Introduction of SSIS

 OnError, ONexecStatusChanged, OnInformation, OnPostExecute, OnPostValidate, OnPreExecute, OnProgress, OnTaskFailed, OnVariableValue

-Take the example of two excel sheet to understand the concept.
-You have to translate the File 1 into second excel file that is File 2 should be converted to a compatible format.
+Take the example of two excel sheets to understand the concept.
+You have to translate the File 1 into the second excel file that is File 2 should be converted to a compatible format.
 Here are the steps to follow when creating an event handler in SSIS.

 - Step 1 – Create a New Project by clicking on File -> New -> Project and select the integration services for the group.
 It will open the SSIS designer that can be used to create and maintain integration service packages.
 Also, in the SSIS Package folder, you can see the default package with the name “Package.dtsx.”